osisoft/PI-Adapter/V1/Configure the adapter/Configure endpoints.md

 ---
-uid: Egress
+uid: ConfigureEndpoints
 ---

-# Adapter egress
+# Configure endpoints

 Adapters can egress dynamic data to destinations that you supply through OMF.
 Supported destinations are OSIsoft Cloud Services and PI servers through PI Web API.